How to engage in Deep Work and achieve your goals

 Leading a healthy lifestyle (especially eating a balanced diet and getting enough sleep), as well as playing memory games can improve your memory.

 As a matter of fact, neuroscientific research has shown that the only difference between the brain of a memory champion and a regular human being’s brain lies in the amount of memory training they undertake.

 So, if you’re up to supersizing your focus levels, try memorizing a deck of cards, order of the stack of books, or a list of words in a foreign language.
 These may not be particularly fun, but they will help you with deep work.

 Minimize social media – or cut it down completely

 It’s no secret that social media is made to be addictive.
 Checking your phone again and again for a new dose of dopamine interrupts your workflow and makes doing deep work near to impossible.

-💡 If you have trouble with procrastination, you may find this article helpful: How to beat procrastination: 8 personal tips for a productivity coach
+If you have trouble with procrastination, you may find this article helpful:

-Go without social media for 30 days, as an experiment.
-After that time passes, ask yourself would these last thirty days been notably better if you had been able to use that service?
+Try going without social media for 30 days, as an experiment.
+After that time passes, ask yourself would these last thirty days have been notably better if you had been able to use that service?
 Did people care that you weren’t using that service?

 If the answers were no, you won’t lose anything by deleting social media.